Remato/crypto-trader-app/README.md

 If you have a simulator on your macbook or notebook you can simply `press "a"` to simulate Android or `press "i"` to simulate iOS

-## APK INSTALLER

-**you can download the .APK and install on your android device [HERE](https://expo.dev/accounts/remato445/projects/frontend/builds/9126a1c0-6ea7-4adc-ae04-1004362fc79d)**

 ## 🖥 Demo

 You  can see a previews here